sloanlacey/book-worm/README.md

 ## Questions?

-If you have questions about this application, please send an email to sloanlacey89@gmail.com, and I will get back to you as soon as possible.
+If you have questions about this application, please send an email to sloanlacey89@gmail.com, and we will get back to you as soon as possible.